Restorative Yoga 101: What Is It + 10 Benefits + 5 Beginner Restorative Poses

 ⬇Click below to discover the best Yoga Alliance registered online yoga certification courses⬇

-You passively practice restorative yoga, which means the muscles are not actively engaged while holding the poses.
+You practice Restorative yoga passively, which means your muscles are not actively engaged while holding the poses.
+Practitioners are often in a meditative state of mind.

 The long passive stretching and holds, meditative aspect, and use of props (yoga blocks, bolsters, blankets) promote deep relaxation and healing of the body and mind.